A to Z: What’s first?

 If the cleft affects only the lip, speech problems are unlikely.
 However, many children with cleft palate need the help of a speech pathologist, and some may need an additional operation to improve their speech.
 The goal is to help the child develop normal speech as soon as possible.

-There is no relationship between mental retardation and cleft lip and palate.
+There is no relationship between intellectual disability and cleft lip and palate.
 However, if the cleft is part of a cluster of other problems (a syndrome), learning ability is sometimes affected.

 How can we pay for the treatment our baby will need?